Dynatrace/perform-2022-hotday/performanceEngineering-as-a-Self-Service-main/content/02_Load_Test_Analysis_Performance_Issue/index.md

 <img src="../../assets/images/lab_1-acck-details.png" width="500"/>

-Next we will create a few configuration items and kick off a load test.
+Next we will need to create a few configuration items and kick off a load test.

 ### Configuration